r5valkyrie/docs/docs/weapon-functions.md

 weapon.SetWeaponMods() <- takes an array of mods as an argument

-weapon.GetMods() <- returns an array of mods applied to the weapon
+weapon.GetMods() <- returns an array registered mods for this weapon

-GetWeaponMods( weapon ) <- returns an array of mods applied to the weapon, this function is not a method of the CWeaponX entity class, but effectively accomplishes the same function as the above-mentioned method
+GetWeaponMods( weapon )

 ## Weapon Parameter Get / Set Functions